-The easiest way to pay your final bill is by phoning us or requesting a call back.
-We’ll calculate your final bill and will be able to take any required payment from a credit or debit card.
-This will close your account.
-We’ll give you an authorisation code confirming any payments and will send you a final statement for your records.
+The easiest way to pay your final bill is by calling us.
+We’ll calculate your final bill and you can pay the amount with a credit or debit card.
+We’ll give you an authorisation code for the payment.
 If you pay by Direct Debit, we’ll also cancel that.

-You can also organise final payment online or in writing.
+You can also organise final payment by post.
 If this is how you tell us about your business move, we’ll calculate your final bill and send it to you.
-You’ll need to pay any outstanding deficit on the final bill then, if you have a Direct Debit set up, cancel it.
+You'll need to pay any outstanding balances.
+Remember you can make a payment online.

 We’ll bill you for the period when you’re legally responsible for the energy supply at the premises, which may not be the same as the date when you actually moved in or out.